-Students must complete a two-year program of study to receive an Associate of Applied Science degree.
+Students must complete a two-year program of study to receive an Associate of Applied Science degree with an emphasis in Biotechnology.
 Enrolled students will be required to achieve a "C" or better in all prerequisites, general education and program courses in the Biotechnology curriculum in order to progress in the program.
 All Biotechnology and science courses must be completed in sequence and within a period of five years.